 The Dignity in Care campaign

-The Dignity in Care campaign was launched in November 2006, and is hosted by the Social Care Institute for Excellence, and aims to put dignity and respect at the heart of UK care services.
+The Dignity in Care campaign was launched in November 2006, and aims to put dignity and respect at the heart of UK care services.

 The Dignity in Care campaign is led by the National Dignity Council, who work together to raise the profile of the network and to place greater emphasis on promoting the work the Dignity Champions do to improve standards of care for people who use services.